CSCI-40500-Fall-2025/ForgeArena/README.md

    - Enable Email/Password authentication in Firebase Console
    - Users can now create accounts and have persistent data

+7. **Set up Profile Management** (Optional)
+   - Follow the guide in `PROFILE_SETUP.md`
+   - Enable Firebase Storage for avatar uploads
+   - Users can customize profiles with unique handles and avatars

 ### How to Use the Prototype

+1. **Create Your Account**: Sign up with email and password to get started

+2. **Customize Your Profile**: Go to the Profile tab to upload an avatar and set a unique handle

-1. **View Your Avatar**: See your current level, XP, and stats (Strength, Endurance, Agility)
+3. **View Your Avatar**: See your current level, XP, and stats (Strength, Endurance, Agility)

-2. **Log Workouts**:
+4. **Log Workouts**:
    - Select an exercise type (Squats, Push-ups, Pull-ups, Running)
    - Enter the number of reps
    - Click "Log Workout" to earn XP and potentially level up

-3. **Complete Quests**: Click "Complete Quest" on any active quest to earn bonus XP
+5. **Complete Quests**: Click "Complete Quest" on any active quest to earn bonus XP

-4. **Attack Raid Boss**: Log squat exercises to damage the community raid boss "The Titan Squat"
+6. **Attack Raid Boss**: Log squat exercises to damage the community raid boss "The Titan Squat"

-5. **Check Leaderboard**: See how your level and XP compare to other players
+7. **Check Leaderboard**: See how your level and XP compare to other players

 ### Technical Architecture